Version: 1.0

 Appendix A. Credential Format Profiles

-Only Supported Credential Format Profile is IETF SD-JWT VC
+Only supported Credential Format Profile is IETF SD-JWT VC

 A.3.
 IETF SD-JWT VC